Working together to create fluent, confident and enthusiastic readers.

 - Discuss reading with your child; ask them if there was anything interesting in what they’ve read recently.

 - Visit your local library – it’s free to join.
-As well as taking out story books, use visits to the library as a time to find books and CD ROMs about your child’s hobbies and interests.
+As well as taking out story books, use visits to the library as a time to find books, CDs, DVDs about your child’s hobbies and interests.

 - Encourage your child to read to younger family members and friends.

 - Keep in touch with school.
 Make sure your child swaps their home reading books regularly at school and try to make a regular time slot to hear them read.
-Record your comments in their reading record for the class teacher to see.
+Record your comments in their reading diary (if applicable) for the class teacher to see.

 - Make sure your child has a dictionary to check the meanings of new words they encounter in their reading.